You are here: HomeChristmasStories › First Happy Christmas At 31

 Two years ago, she hit rock bottom after she was badly assaulted in a family and domestic violence related incident.

-“I rang SASH and I met Don and the team,” she says.
+“I rang The Salvation Army and I met Don and the team,” she says.
 “They took a chance and they helped me out (and keep helping) every day!
 Don is my case manager and he is just the absolute best person I have ever met in my life.
 All of them – every single one of those people saved my life!

 “No one has any idea how grateful I am.
 They help young women like me actually change their lives.
 I’ve changed my life because of them.
 They saved my life.
 I wouldn’t be here today if it wasn’t for them.”

-Lynda first arrived at SASH with a fractured cheekbone, swollen face, and only the clothes on her back.
+Lynda first arrived with a fractured cheekbone, swollen face, and only the clothes on her back.

 “I was in and out of psychiatric wards, I was having panic attacks because I’d been assaulted,” she says.